 There are four main categories of metalcutting fluids and cutting oils:

-These oils are non-emulsifiable and very useful in machining operations where they function in undiluted form.
+These oils are non-emulsifiable and very useful in metal machining operations where they function in undiluted form.
 Their composition is a base mineral or even petroleum oil.
 Often they contain polar lubricants like vegetable oils, fats and esters.
 They may also contain extreme pressure additives including sulphur, chlorine, and phosphorus.
-To achieve the best lubrication use straight oils however they may have poor cooling characteristics.
+To achieve the best lubrication you can use straight metal cutting oils, however they may have poor cooling characteristics.

 They do not contain mineral oil base or petroleum.
 Instead, they’re formulated from the alkaline organic and inorganic compounds alongside additives to prevent corrosion.
 They function well in their diluted form.
 Of all the varieties of cutting fluids, synthetic fluids offer the best cooling performance.